google/oboe/docs/AndroidAudioHistory.md

 Android audio history
 ===

-A list of important audio features, bugs, fixes and workarounds for various Android versions.
+A list of important audio features, bugs, fixes and workarounds for various Android versions. [(List of all Android Versions)](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels)

 ### 10.0 Q - API 29
 - Fixed: Setting capacity of Legacy input streams < 4096 can prevent use of FAST path. https://github.com/google/oboe/issues/183. also ag/7116429